コノム konomu's notebook

 The Flowchart Model

 We can broadly categorize prior research findings about the Japanese topic into five main principles.
+There’s no need to memorize these.

-1. Exclusive が vs. Contrastive は (三上章 1963, 久野章 1973)
+1. Exclusive が vs. Contrastive は (三上章 1963, 久野暲 1973)

 2. Subordinate Clauses vs. Main Clauses (南不二男 1974)